-That wisdom is called pedagogy, and I’ve become an entrepreneur because I wanna live the rest of my…
+Knowing which teaching method to use is a wisdom called pedagogy, and I’ve become an entrepreneur because I wanna live the…

 A product is something you build with a user in mind.
 Users are the difference between a working software and a product.
 Therefore, all products are measured by how well they serve some group of people, and how many people use them.
 There are, of course, products that may not do a great job of serving their target user and are still heavily used by large numbers of people, because the users have no other options.
 To me, the education system is a good example of that.

 We attend school from the time we are 5 or 6 until we’re…